ABKGroup/Au-MEDAL/README.md

 Any indicators of correlation or performance presented herein are **not** and should **not** be construed as benchmarking of any commercial EDA tool, product, or vendor.
 Results are provided solely to enable reproducible academic research.

+If you use Au-MEDAL in any published work, we would greatly appreciate it if you could cite this paper [1].

 ## Overall Framework